cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Analysis of the PSK, Auth, and AuthPSK modes defined in this document additionally requires verifying the sender authentication property.
-While the PSK mode just adds supplementary keying material to the key schedule, the Auth and AuthPSK modes make use of a nonstandard authenticated KEM construction.
+While the PSK mode just adds supplementary keying material to the key schedule, the Auth and AuthPSK modes make use of a non-standard authenticated KEM construction.
 Generally, the authenticated modes of HPKE can be viewed and analyzed as flavors of signcryption {{SigncryptionDZ10}}.